 A land disturbance permit from the Town of is required for tree clearing.
 Visit the town’s website to read the tree ordinance.

-Finally permitting is in place for sepsis permits.
-The application is for 5-bedroom pretreatment “drip” systems.
+Finally permitting is in place for 5-bedroom pretreatment “drip” septic systems.

 Wells in McClellanville are typically around 60ft. deep and are often high in iron.
 These wells may need to be deeper and based on other nearby construction on fill dirt there may be saltwater intrusion.
 A water filtration system with a holding tank may be necessary.
 H.M.
 Northcutt is familiar with this issue and can test your water and recommend the best solution.